hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 1. LEAD ENGINEERING MANAGEMENT IMPROVEMENT
 For solving the company-wide strategic and management problems, we had started showing our activities and installing our ways into other teams.
-In other words, we had started leading engineering management improvement based on decision makers' demands.
+In other words, we had started leading engineering management improvement based on decision-makers' demands.

 At first, we shared our milestones with other teams over and over again as an example of engineering management strategy and planning.
 Additionally, we held workshops for these teams to support their planning, defining mission, reporting, and so forth.
 For example, I held the Drucker Exercise [13] and the User Story Mapping [14] workshops to one team for teaching the idea of product ownership.
-After these activities, some teams started defining their own milestones and sharing them to decision makers in a timely manner.
+After these activities, some teams started defining their own milestones and sharing them to decision-makers in a timely manner.

 On the other hand, we attended other teams' meetings to improve.
 If the meeting was full of verbose and meaningless reporting without any decision making and productive communication, we proposed rules like reporting only necessary for decision making and applying timeboxing.
 We often utilized the idea of Impact Meeting [15] by Mike Cohn.
 Moreover, we stopped some meetings that couldn't provide any value.
 Clarified mission and milestones were useful to distinguish whether the meeting was valuable or not.
 We could use clear mission and milestones as the pointer of conversation as the same as the User Story.
 <br />